-In order to ensure all children remain hydrated throughout the day please can I encourage all children to bring a reusable water bottle into school.
+We also understand the importance of children drinking water and staying hydrated throughout the school day, especially in hot weather so a re-usable water bottle with their name on is encouraged.
 This can be kept in class and re-filled with fresh water throughout the day.

 Expectations of Behaviour

 Your children will be given the opportunity to explore and discover in a variety of settings.
 Throughout the year our expectations of behaviour remain consistent.
 All pupils should treat each other with respect and speak to each other in an appropriate way.
-The children will be expected to stay on green or above on our behaviour chart and be ready to learn.
-Good listening and behaviour will be rewarded with Dojo points and those who remain on green or above will be rewarded.
+The children will be expected to behave and be ready to learn.
+Good listening and behaviour will be rewarded with Dojo points and positive reinforcement.
 Any disruptive behaviour will be sanctioned through a restorative approach.
 We firmly believe that all children are entitled to learn in an environment where they feel safe and free from distractions and that they learn the affect any bad behaviour has on themselves and their peers.
 We expect exemplary behaviour from our children and we treat them with fairness and respect.